-In a country where being gay carries a potential penalty of death, Patsy Lindrio is a vocal advocate for LGBT rights.
-She vows to fight until her government stops imprisoning people based on their sexual orientation, until children’s rights are recognized, until women are equal.
-A law school graduate, she believes that one does not have to be discriminated against to care about the plight of gays and lesbians in Uganda.
+Originally from a country where being gay carries a potential penalty of death, Tash is a vocal advocate for LGBT rights.
+She vows to fight until governments stop imprisoning people based on their sexual orientation, until children’s rights are recognized, until women are equal.
+A law school graduate, she believes that one does not have to be discriminated against to care about the plight of gays and lesbians.
 She will shout endlessly if she has to, and she will be heard.

 “We all live and breathe the same air; we should all be able to enjoy the same rights and freedoms without encroaching on others’ freedoms.”

 Editorial Mentor: Sandra Gaitan Tabuyo

 At a very early age, Pelamutunzi realized that the status of women in her country needed improvement.
 Why was her mother staying with her unfaithful father?
 Why were girls beaten and abused in Zimbabwe?
 Why did her teacher tell her class that all women are dirty and disgusting?
 While searching for answers to these questions, Pelamutunzi discovered that girls’ education is key.
 Her vision is to empower girls about their sexual and reproductive health and to teach them to speak for themselves and share their life experiences.